donnemartin/dev-setup/README.md

 With that, Vim will look a lot better next time you open it!

+## Python

+OS X, like Linux, ships with [Python](http://python.org/) already installed.
+But you don't want to mess with the system Python (some system tools rely on it, etc.), so we'll install our own version with Homebrew.
+It will also allow us to get the very latest version of Python 2.7 and Python 3.

+We'll visit the [section to run the script brew.sh](#install-homebrew-formulae-with-python2-and-python3) later in the installation process to install the latest Python2 and Python3 along with a number of useful Homebrew formulae.

+## Pip

+Here are a couple Pip commands to get you started.
+To install a Python package:

+    $ pip install <package>

+To upgrade a package:

+    $ pip install --upgrade <package>

+To see what's installed:

+    $ pip freeze

+To uninstall a package:

+    $ pip uninstall <package>

 ## Using Git and the Bootstrap Script

 You can clone the repository wherever you want.
 (I like to keep it in `~/dev/data-dev-setup`, with `~/data-dev-setup` as a symlink.)
 The bootstrapper script will pull in the latest version and copy the files to your home folder.